CODEwithSANKETj/MovieMeter/README.md

 # React + Vite

-This is an React + Vite app
+This is a React + Vite application that allows you to browse and explore movies.

+### Getting Started

-1 - To Start the App - npm run dev
+1. **To Start the App**: Run `npm run dev`.

-2 - All the url and the API key are direclty saved in the app i  have not put it into any .env file as it will get ignored 3 - Main Page is showing the TOP popular show currently , clicking on it you will get to see a model with extra details and movie trailer.
+### Notes

+- All URLs and API keys are directly embedded in the application.
+They are not stored in any `.env` file to avoid being ignored by version control.

+### Features

+- **Main Page**: Displays the top popular shows.
+Clicking on a show opens a modal with additional details and a movie trailer.
-4 - Search bar on top right  , you can able to search movies , click on then wll also only the same model.
+- **Search Bar**: Located in the top right corner, allows you to search for movies.
+Clicking on a movie shows the same modal view.
-5 - For sorting purpose as there are very few options there to sort the movie from the API , i have added Sort by populatiry and other is sort by Release date.
+- **Sorting**: Options include sorting movies by popularity and release date.

+### Additional Information

-6 -Thats all from my side Thank you
+That's all from my side.
+Thank you!